-Deidre was on the NVMS Board of Directors for the three years and transitioned to the Executive Director in the fall of 2016.
-She has her Bachelor’s of Music Education from the University of Montana with a focus in Voice.
+Deidre began working for NVMS in the fall of 2016.
+The power of music has always been a passion in her life.
+She has her Bachelor’s of Music Education from the University of Montana where she studied Voice with the late Esther England, played flute and saxophone in the band and was the Drum Major of the Grizzly Marching Band.
 She also teaches beginner piano and guitar.
 Outside of NVMS she is a singer/songwriter and performs with the band Engine 99.
-She lives in Whitefish with her husband, Tim and two children, Cody and Sienna Pearl.
+She loves living and taking advantage of all Montana has to offer!
+Deidre resides in the Happy Valley area with her husband, Tim and two children, Cody and Sienna Pearl.

-Jennifer has been either a teacher, administrator or Board member since 1998 when the school started in the basement of the old Methodist Church which is now the Independent High School.
+Jennifer has been either a teacher, administrator or Board member since 1998 when the school started in the basement of the old Methodist Church.
 She is a trained Suzuki Piano Teacher, plays the guitar, and flute, as well.
 Her mother, Betty Lou Wambeke, started the school with her friend Betsy Kohnstamm and she is thrilled to be involved with their dream come true.
 She’s cheerful, sweet, and ready to help you in the office with anything she can.

 Piano and Suzuki Piano